antortjim/antortjim.github.io/pages/projects/en.md

 * [Bachelor Thesis](http://people.binf.ku.dk/rnq313/TFG/tfg.pdf), entitled "Caracterización de la proteína All1873" (in Spanish).

+* [Structural Bioinformatics final exam](http://people.binf.ku.dk/rnq313/rmsd_nmers/protein.pdf).
+Students were asked to implement a Python pipeline to compute RMSD distributions on 5-mer peptides and interpret the results.
+Code  available at [Github](https://github.com/antortjim/structural_bioinformatics).

-* [Statistics for e-Science work](https://antortjim.github.io/posts/2016/12/21/ioslides-and-Shiny-apps-showcase.html), a ioslides presentation and Shiny apps developed as part of the weekly exercises in this subject at KU
+* [Statistics for e-Science work](https://antortjim.github.io/posts/2016/12/21/ioslides-and-Shiny-apps-showcase.html), a ioslides presentation and Shiny apps developed as part of the weekly exercises in this subject at KU.

+### Replicates of previously published scientific works ###

+The projects below are just replicates of the published computational analysis carried out by other scientists.
+Thus, despite there might be minor differences, the bulk of the creation is *not* my own original work.
+Reference to the scientific article projects are based on may be found in the *references* section.

+{% include portfolio.html %}